Celebrity restaurants that failed

 The LA venue especially drew a celebrity crowd with its gourmet pasta dishes and polished interiors.
 Though reviews were generally positive, the restaurants failed to maintain their momentum and eventually went under.
 The trio of venues had closed by 2012, with controversy around unpaid rent and unclear communication regarding a sale surrounding two of the closures.

-Unfortunately for the Italian entrepreneur, his restaurants were under immense financial strain during the COVID-19 pandemic, and it was announced the outlets were entering liquidation in January 2022.
-However, D’Acampo's other projects weren't affected, and he launched a thriving new premium Italian restaurant brand, Luciano, in summer 2021, followed by several Gino D’Acampo branded hotel restaurants around England.
+Unfortunately for the Italian entrepreneur, his restaurants were put under immense financial strain during the COVID-19 pandemic and it was announced the outlets were entering liquidation in January 2022.
+However, D’Acampo's other projects weren't affected, and he launched premium Italian restaurant brand Luciano in summer 2021, followed by several Gino D’Acampo branded hotel restaurants around the UK.

 Mel Bouzad/Staff/Getty Images